Communities working to free Android WiFi and Free Cell Phone Roadmap

 I like such a device would sell like hotcakes.

-RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Paul Kocialkowski about 6 years ago
+RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by Paul Kocialkowski over 6 years ago

 We're not working on replacing the Wi-Fi firmwares, for the reasons I already mentioned in this forum.
 Note that the drivers for Wi-Fi are all free, which is already a good thing, compared to the situation with e.g. GPS.